permaweb/ao-cookbook/src/guides/tutorials/chatroom.md

 2. **Reload and Test**:

-   - Save changes and reload in aos.
+   - Save changes and reload in aos. _Follow Step 3 of "Setting Up Your Environment" to reload the script._
    - Test broadcasting:
      ```lua
      Send({Target = ao.id, Tags = { Action = "Broadcast" }, Data = "Hello World" })